Dan0xE/Remida/README.md

-# TSTRAB - Rust Bindings for ThemidaSDK
+# Remida - Rust Bindings for ThemidaSDK

 This repo contains Generators for creating Rust bindings from the ThemidaSDK